leeper/ampolcourse/Lessons/Week6.md

            - Ex.: Federal highways are state-built but federally co-financed
            - Ex.: Social welfare programs are state- or local-administered but federally financed per capita
            - Ex.: Primary and secondary education is mostly locally financed, but federal government provides block grant funding to ensure compliance with federal education policies
+         - States seen as "laboratories"
+           - ObamaCare/ACA implements policy ideas first tried out in states
+           - States adopt policies based on what works in other states
+         - Presentation: Rikke on Volden article
        - Variation in taxes
          - Congress can basically only generate revenue via income tax and tariffs
          - States can tax almost anything, except interstate commerce